implse/Flask_SQLAlchemy_Template/README.md

 ```

-If you check the application directory, you will now see a new file there called `database_name.db`.
+The result of `db.create_all()` is that the database schema is created representing our declared models and if you check the application directory, you will now see a new file `database_name.db`.

 # SQLite